Plant testing techniques and costs

 - isolating and growing fungal or bacterial pathogens on specific media

 - slide mounting and identifying insect specimens (where expertise exists)

-For each sample submitted, up to 3 complex tests are billed at the listed price.
-More than 3 complex tests may incur an extra charge.
+For each sample submitted, up to 2 complex tests are billed at the listed price.
+More than 2 complex tests may incur an extra charge.
 When symptoms appear across multiple regions of the plant (e.g. roots and stem tissue) we usually need to complete more than 3 complex tests to make an accurate diagnosis.
 Likewise, where there are root rot symptoms, we usually complete more than 2 complex tests to detect a wide range of pathogens.